-No of Days Past Due Classification Provisioning 1 year Substandard 10% 1 year & above and < 2 years Doubtful 20%+100% of shortfall 2 years to 4 years Doubtful 30%+100% of shortfall 4 years Doubtful 100% 271 and More Loss 100%

-Discussion of the Bank's Credit Risk Management Policy:
+No of Days Past Due Classification Provisioning Arrears more than 90 days and less than 1 year Substandard 10% If arrears more than 1 year and have adequate Doubtful 20%+100% of security Doublidi shortfall If arrears more than 2 years to 4 years and have Doubtful 30%+100% of adequate security Doublidi shortfall If arrears more than 4 years and have adequate Doubtful 100% security Doubtidi 10076 If arrears more than 1 year and specific accounts identified as loss assets and have inadequate Loss 100% security b.
+Discussion of the Bank's Credit Risk Management Policy

-A. Bank of India
+A. Bank of India:

-- a) In a bank's portfolio, losses stem from outright default due to inability or unwillingness of a customer or counterparty to meet commitments in relation to lending, trading, settlement and other financial transactions or from reduction in portfolio value arising from actual or perceived deterioration in credit quality. - b) Against this backdrop, a robust risk management framework is necessary for the longterm financial health of a bank.
-Credit Risk Management encompasses identification, measurement, monitoring and control of the credit risk exposures. - c) The Bank has identified various types of credit risk at a generic level in the Credit Risk Management policy.
+- In a bank's portfolio, losses stem from outright default due to inability or unwillingness of a customer or counterparty to meet commitments in relation to lending, trading, settlement and other financial transactions or from reduction in portfolio value arising from actual or perceived deterioration in credit quality. - Against this backdrop a robust risk management framework is necessary for the longterm financial health of a bank.
+Credit Risk Management encompasses identification, measurement, monitoring and control of the credit risk exposures. - The Bank has identified various types of credit risk at a generic level in the Credit Risk Management policy.
 More granular identification is done at the product /process level.
-Various risks are looked into before introducing new products/processes, which are cleared from the risk angle - d) The Credit Risk Management framework outlined in the policy is built on three distinct building blocks namely Policy & Strategy, Organizational Set up and Operations/Systems i) Policy and Strategy:
+Various risks are looked into before introducing new products/processes, which are cleared from the risk angle - The Credit Risk Management framework outlined in the policy is built on three distinct building blocks namely Policy & Strategy, Organizational Set up and Operations/Systems i) Policy and Strategy:

 The Bank has been following a conservative risk philosophy, which has steered the bank through difficult times.
-However, the Bank has an open policy regarding new and unexplored areas and new opportunities are not lost sight of.
+However the Bank has an open policy regarding new and unexplored areas and new opportunities are not lost sight of.
 The important aspects of this philosophy are embodied in the circulars and are periodically codified in the form of Manual of Instructions.